iqm-finland/cirq-on-iqm/docs/user_guide.rst

 IQM devices use :class:`cirq.NamedQubit` to represent their qubits.
 The names of the qubits consist of a prefix followed by a numeric index, so we have qubit names like ``QB1``, ``QB2``, etc. Note that we use 1-based indexing.
-You can get the list of the qubits in a particular device by accessing the ``qubits`` attribute of a corresponding :class:`.IQMDevice` instance:
+You can get the list of the qubits in a particular device by accessing the :attr:`qubits` attribute of a corresponding :class:`.IQMDevice` instance:

 .. code-block:: python